An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Introduction

 In some cases, one may learn a new algorithm from scratch thanks to reinforcement learning (RL).
 We will also adopt RL through this paper, and it will be described in detail later on.
 For now, consider it to be a greedy-like method, where decisions are taken at each step by a learning-based operator.
 Just to cite a few papers, in \cite{khalil2017learning}, \cite{gasse2019exact} and \cite{drori2020learning} the use of RL to solve directly optimization problem is exploited with remarkable results.
 The three works differ in the type of RL framework adopted (Q-learning, policy gradient, or actor-critic) and in the neural network structure.
 On the same page, in \cite{agasucci2020solving}, we used Deep Q-learning to solve the train dispatching problem, comparing two approaches: a centralized one looking at the overall rail network, and another decomposing the problem by train with a limited view of the surroundings.

-After this brief description of machine learning and optimization, we are ready to go back to business and discuss the intersection with JSSP.
+After this brief description of machine learning and optimization, we are ready to go back and discuss the intersection with JSSP.
 The problem has received interest from the machine learning community for a long time, as supported in \cite{ccalics2015research}.
 This was before the deep learning era, so before efficient fast-computing libraries were established as a standard for neural networks.
-It is not more than ten yers since people started realizing the great potential of deep learning to solve complex tasks.
-Just for completeness, deep learning is everything connected to neural networks with more than one hidden layer.
-Of course, the thing is more complicated than that, as it is explained in \cite{goodfellow2016deep}.

-Most of the approaches linked to JSSP are also connected to RL.
-To check for works dated before 2018, we refer to \cite{cunha2018deep}.
-More recently, in \cite{liu2020actor} the authors propose an actor-critic algorithm with convolutional neural networks as an approximate model, whereas in \cite{han2020research} dueling double Deep Q-network with prioritized replay has been adopted.
-Standard methods may also be re-thought in terms of learning agents, for instance in \cite{zhang2020learning} the \emph{priority dispatching rule} is learned with an end-to-end RL approach.
-Another important aspect is the way the environment is modeled, since different symmetrical choices often lead to different results, affecting the learning process.
-In \cite{tassel2021reinforcement}, such environment is described in a way that is connected to what we have done here.
+No more than ten years ago, scientists and professionals started realizing the great potential of deep learning to solve complex tasks.
+When we talk about deep learning, we refer to everything connected to neural networks with more than one hidden layer.
+In \cite{goodfellow2016deep}, one may find a larger description of the concepts and methodologies of deep learning.